equinor/appsec/docs/resources/guidelines/guideline_api_security.md

-# Guideline - API Security Guidelines #DRAFT
+# Guideline - API Security Guidelines

 ### 1. Create a complete inventory of all APIs